On our Ireland walking tour on the wild Irish coast, we learn what it means to be Irish: friendly conversation, good Guinness, and lots of laughter.

 Transfer to Dingle

 This morning we make our way west to the Dingle Peninsula, where we have a variety of walking and hiking options to choose from.
-Along the way, we’ll stop at Inch Strand.
-This beach is a local favorite, and we may even see a few border collies on a day off from shepherding duties playing in the surf.
+Along the way, we’ll stop at Inch Strand, a favorite local beach where we may see a few border collies on a day off from shepherding duties playing in the surf.
 Exploring the beach and venturing into the sand dunes offers a dramatic change from yesterday’s walk and highlights Ireland’s diverse habitats.

 Our hotel for the next three nights is well located in charming Dingle.
-Tonight we enjoy dinner at one of Dingle’s wonderful restaurants, featuring fresh seafood and traditional fare.
+Tonight we enjoy dinner in one of the town’s wonderful restaurants, featuring fresh seafood and traditional fare.

 Ventry Beach to Slea Head

 Walk – easy to moderate, 3-4 hours; 6-7 miles.